shoelace-style/shoelace/docs/getting-started/usage.md

 ## Code Completion

-Shoelace ships with a `custom-elements.json` file that can be used to describe its components to supportive editors, providing code completion (also known as "code hinting" or "IntelliSense").
-To enable this, you need to tell your editor where this file is.

 ### VS Code

+Shoelace ships with a file called `vscode.html-custom-data.json` that can be used to describe its components to Visual Studio Code.
+This enables code completion for Shoelace components (also known as "code hinting" or "IntelliSense").
+To enable it, you need to tell VS Code where the file is.

 1. [Install Shoelace locally](/getting-started/installation.md#local-installation)
 2. Create a folder called `.vscode` at the root of your project